Bay Laurel Leaves

 Bay leaves may be added to any spell to ensure its success!

-Bay leaves are also being used to ward off evil; that's why some practitioners brew the leaves into a tea and add it to floor wash which is usually a blend of Chinese Wash, Ammonia, holy water, and salts in a bucket of water to get rid of jinxes and undo any kind of enemy tricks laid in one's house.
+Bay leaves are also used to ward off evil; that's why some practitioners brew the leaves into a tea and add it to floor wash, which is usually a blend of Chinese Wash, Ammonia, holy water, and salts in a bucket of water to get rid of jinxes and undo any kind of enemy tricks laid in one's house.

 0 comments: